kotobuki09/Fab_OpenVLC/README.md

 First we create this demo based on OpenVLC and using normal USB WiFi doungle for create WiFi network.

-You can follow this instruction to get familliar with how to creat openVLC.
+You can follow this instruction to get familiar with how to creat openVLC connection.
-Regard to WiFi doungle, there might need to be install different module based on your WiFi chipset.
+Regard to WiFi dougle, there might need to be install different module based on your WiFi chipset.
 In our case, we use TP-Link USB dougle with Intel Chipset.
 If that is your case, you can use this driver to update in your system to make the dougle working in your system.
+There are different driver that we can suggestion based on your USB chipset below:

+1

+2

+3

+Before start the demo, you need to

 We creating the Intelligent System based on Fabric framework that be able to gathering information from both network and act as brain to make different decison to make the hybrid system workin seemlessly and robustly as possible.